kruize/autotune/README.md

 ```
 - For namespace-level experiment

-In the above json change the experiment name & modify the Kubernetes object to :
+In the above JSON, change the experiment name & modify the Kubernetes object to :
 ```json
 "kubernetes_objects": [
       {